memgraph/docs/gqlalchemy/how-to-guides/ogm/load-nodes-and-relationships.md

 internal `id` of the team we created.

 Hopefully this guide has taught you how to load nodes and relationships.
-For more detailed information check out our docs - TODO link.
 If you have any more questions, join our community and ping us on [Discord](https://discord.gg/memgraph).